mendix/docs/content/en/docs/refguide/modeling/menus/file-menu/export-project-package-dialog.md

 {{< figure src="/attachments/refguide/modeling/menus/file-menu/export-project-package-dialog/export-project-package-types.png" alt="Export App Package Dialog Window with Different Package Types" >}}

-The access can be gained through ISV program or App Services program.
+The access can be gained through Mendix Vendor Program.
 For more information, see [Mendix Vendor Program](/appstore/creating-content/vendor-program/) in the *Marketplace Guide*.

 ### 2.1 Solution Package

 {{% alert color="info" %}}

 You can only see the **Solution** and **Source Package** settings when you have access to publishing add-on modules and solutions.
-The access can be gained through ISV program or App Services program.
-For more information, see [Mendix Vendor Program](/appstore/creating-content/vendor-program/) in the *Marketplace Guide*.
+The access can be gained through [Mendix Vendor Program](/appstore/creating-content/vendor-program/).

 {{% /alert %}}